 The default Simulink solver typically requires too much time to solve systems that are stiff, that is, have bodies moving at widely differing speeds or have many discontinuities in their motions.
 An example of a stiff system is a pair of coupled oscillators in which one body is much lighter than the other and hence oscillates much more rapidly.
 Any of the Simulink stiff solvers might require significantly less time to solve a stiff system.

-See the Simulink documentation on choosing a solver for more about stiff solvers.
+See the Simulink documentation on choosing a solver (Simulink) for more about stiff solvers.

 For most mechanical systems, variable time-step solvers are preferable.
 Fixed time-step solvers, depending on the size of the time step, often fail to resolve certain motion details.